Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

-To elucidate the orbital source of the electronic band structure of the \ce{P2C3}NTs studied here, we computed the projected density of states (pDOS).
+To elucidate the orbital source {and hybridization} of the electronic band structure of the \ce{P2C3}NTs studied here, we computed the projected density of states (pDOS).
 This allows us to estimate the contributions of the different orbitals of \ce{P} and \ce{C} atoms participating in the formation of energy bands near the Fermi level (Fig.~S1).
 From these calculations, it is evident that many of the electronic features of \ce{P2C3}NTs largely originate from the participation of $\pi$ electrons derived from radially oriented $p_z$ ($l = 1, m_l = 0$) orbitals of both \ce{C} and \ce{P} atoms.
 Specifically, the flat bands arise from the individual $\pi$-electrons of \ce{C} atoms, while the Dirac points situated at $\eta = 0$ near the Fermi level (in both armchair and zigzag tubes) are derived from the mixture of $p_z$ orbitals of both \ce{P} and \ce{C} atoms (see Fig. S1 (a) \& (b)).
 Thus, the $p_z$ orbitals in the nanotube create a bipartite honeycomb split graph lattice \citep{ma2020spin}.
-Indeed, the split graph operation applied to the bipartite honeycomb lattice introduces additional sites at the center of each edge, resulting in the lattice depicted in Fig.~\ref{fig:p2c3_2d}.
+Indeed, the split graph operation applied to the bipartite honeycomb lattice introduces additional sites at the center of each edge, resulting in the lattice depicted in Fig.~\ref{fig:p2c3_2d}. {This hybridization between $p_z$ orbitals of P and C atoms lifts the degeneracy and separates the flat band from the Dirac cone at the $\Gamma$-point as shown in Fig.~\ref{fig:banddiag_armchairfull_DFT}}.
 On the other hand, in-plane $p_{xy}$ orbitals of \ce{C} atoms form a Kagome lattice resulting in Kagome-like bands.
-These groups of bands include the aforementioned quai-flat bands in the $35.2 - 70.4$ mHa range, and additional Dirac bands positioned near the Fermi level (at $\eta = \pm 1/3$ in armchair nanotubes and at $\eta = 0$ in zigzag nanotubes).
-Overall, the \ce{P2C3}NTs bands are the direct sum of Honeycomb-Kagome bands and Kagome bands (also see Fig. S1(c)).
+These groups of bands include the aforementioned quasi-flat bands in the $35.2 - 70.4$ mHa range, and additional Dirac bands positioned near the Fermi level (at $\eta = \pm 1/3$ in armchair nanotubes and at $\eta = 0$ in zigzag nanotubes). {These $p_{xy}$ bands do not hybridize with the $p_z$ flat band and form an accidental crossing at $\eta = \pm 1/3$ and $0$ in armchair and zigzag nanotubes, respectively.} Overall, the \ce{P2C3}NTs bands are the direct sum of Honeycomb-Kagome bands and Kagome bands (also see Fig. S1(c)).

 The above analysis is also consistent with direct visualization of the spatial distribution of the wavefunctions (Fig.~\ref{fig:wave_func_armchair} \& \ref{fig:wave_func_zigzag}).
 Considering the band diagrams of two representative armchair and zigzag \ce{P2C3}NTs (Fig.~\ref{fig:banddiag_armchairfull_DFT} \& \ref{fig:banddiag_zigzagfull_DFT}), we see that points $P_2$ and $D_2$ on the flat bands show the electrons localized to $p_z$-type atomic orbitals of C atoms(top right of Figs.~\ref{fig:wave_func_armchair}, \ref{fig:wave_func_zigzag}).
 The lobes of these orbitals are pointing perpendicular to the $\theta_1-\theta_2$ plane, i.e., along the radial direction in the tube.
 In contrast, points $P_3$ and $D_3$ on the Dirac bands correspond to electronic states with in-plane $p_{xy}$ orbital characteristics (bottom left of Figs.~\ref{fig:wave_func_armchair}, \ref{fig:wave_func_zigzag}).
 Finally, points $P_1$ and $D_1$, which lie at the gamma point, are at the intersection of the Dirac cones and the flat bands, and are therefore associated with electronic states with both these characteristics.
 This is evident in the shapes of the corresponding orbitals (top left of Figs.~\ref{fig:wave_func_armchair}, \ref{fig:wave_func_zigzag}).